giantswarm/rfc/managed-crds/README.md

 `ServiceCertificateTemplate` is a template for a `Certificate` that is used by a `Service`.

-The `ServiceCertificateTemplate` resource is referenced from a `CustomResourceDefinitionDeployment` or from a `CustomResourceDefinitionGroupDeployment`.
-The resource that references a `ServiceCertificateTemplate` must know the name of the `Service` for which the `Certificate` will be used, so that reconciler can set required DNS names when creating the `Certificate`.
+The `ServiceCertificateTemplate` resource is referenced in a `CustomResourceDefinitionDeployment` or in a `CustomResourceDefinitionGroupDeployment`.
+The resource that references a `ServiceCertificateTemplate` must specify the name of the `Service` for which the `Certificate` will be used, so that reconciler can set required DNS names when creating the `Certificate`.

 Example: